Shutdown averted: Political winners and losers

 Speaker Kevin McCarthy (R-Calif.)

-McCarthy will surely take heat from hardline conservatives for putting a clean stopgap on the floor, and he dealt with weeks of turbulence from within his own conference.
+McCarthy will surely take heat from hard-line conservatives for putting a clean stopgap bill on the floor, and he dealt with weeks of turbulence from within his own conference.

 But McCarthy proved those in both parties who predicted a shutdown wrong.
-And he got one of his biggest articulated conditions for the stopgap: No aid to Ukraine.
+And he got one of his biggest articulated conditions for the stopgap bill: No aid to Ukraine.

 “I think Speaker McCarthy has been magnificent.
 He’s pulled a rabbit out of the hat a couple of times best I can count,” Sen. John Cornyn (R-Texas) said.